Extensively Drug-Resistant Typhoid Fever in Pakistan

 What is typhoid fever?

-Typhoid fever is a serious disease caused by the bacterium Salmonella Typhi that is spread by contaminated food and water.
+Typhoid fever, a serious disease caused by the bacterium Salmonella Typhi, spreads by contaminated food and water.
 Symptoms of typhoid fever often include high fever, weakness, stomach pain, headache, cough, and loss of appetite.
-Some people have diarrhea or constipation.
+People may have diarrhea or constipation.
 In rare cases, typhoid fever can be fatal.
 Treatment with antibiotics is essential.
-Vaccination helps to protect people from getting typhoid fever.
+Vaccination helps protect people from getting typhoid fever.

 What is the current situation?

-Health officials in Pakistan have reported an ongoing outbreak of XDR typhoid fever that began in Hyderabad in November 2016.
+Health officials in Pakistan have reported an ongoing outbreak of extensively drug-resistant (XDR) typhoid fever that began in Hyderabad in November 2016.
 The strain of Salmonella Typhi does not respond to most antibiotics used to treat typhoid fever.
-The outbreak has spread to the city of Karachi and to multiple districts, and several deaths have been reported.
-In 2018, three cases of XDR typhoid fever were reported in travelers — one who returned to the United Kingdom, and two who returned to the United States.
+The outbreak has spread to provinces throughout the country, and several deaths have been reported.
+XDR typhoid associated with travel to Pakistan has been reported in the United States, Canada, the United Kingdom, Denmark, and Australia.

-Public health authorities in Pakistan are identifying possible typhoid fever cases, starting typhoid vaccination campaigns in the most affected districts, and spreading educational messages about proper handwashing and safe food and water practices.
+Public health authorities in Pakistan are identifying possible typhoid fever cases, starting typhoid vaccination campaigns in the most affected areas, and spreading educational messages about proper handwashing and safe food and water practices.